synedra/httpie-katapod/TEST-INSTRUCTIONS.md

 ## Troubleshooting

 If issues persist:
-1. Check VS Code settings: `Ctrl+,` → search "terminal location"
+1. Check VS Code settings: `Cmd+,` → search "terminal location"
 2. Verify settings match `.vscode/settings.json`
 3. Try opening a new VS Code window with this workspace
 4. Check the Output panel for any extension errors